leosantos2003/Intro-to-Machine-Learning/lesson_4/README.md

 ## Graphic 2:
 * Comparison between Prediction Values and Actual Values.
-* Model trained with half of the DataSet and out to predict the other half of the values.
-That strategy of splitting up the DataSet makes the predictions more reliable.
+* Model trained with half of the DataSet and put to predict the other half.
+The strategy of splitting up the DataSet makes the predictions more reliable.

 </div>
       <img style="width: 48%;" alt="comparison_validation" src="https://github.com/user-attachments/assets/4d125f16-ce47-40dd-9092-21abf88b4cb2" />